INDElab/conversationkg/analytics/node_classification/README.md

 ## Node Classes

-- we are primarily interested in persons' roles in the social network of email exchanges in our corpus; such roles include whether someone is a part of a certain organisation (e.g. the W3C) or
+- we are primarily interested in persons' roles in the social network of email exchanges in our corpus; such roles include whether someone is a part of a certain organisation (e.g. the W3C) or displays certain patterns of social behaviour

+- during pilot experiments, these roles are kept rather general, such as a person's connectivity in a social network, but ultimately we are interested in more detailed roles, such as whether a person belongs to specific small-scale networks of people or whether a person acts rather as an information-giver than an information-taker in interactions

+- we define the identification of such roles of people as node classification, i.e. we represent people as nodes in a KG of email interactions (and parts of their contents) and attempt to assign discrete labels to people nodes that are intended to reflect the roles we seek to indentify

+- in order to obtain (a proxy of) ground truth for node classification, we generate KGs in two ways: one in which we rely (almost) purely on emails' metadata and another in which we perform actual information extraction from emails' textual bodies and omit (most of the) metadata; roles extracted by (deterministic and simple) heuristics from the former is what we treat as ground truth and we use the latter as a testbed for the ability to recover the extracted roles

 ## Task Setup